-\end{thm} The identity itself in Theorem \ref{thm:finalcom} might also be previously discovered things, but the proofs using the volume of clipped hypercubes is new.
+\end{theorem} The identity in Theorem \ref{thm:finalcom} itself may already be known, but the proof using the volume of clipped hypercubes seems new.
 Finally we would like to remark that the above identities are all symmetric functions.
-In Section \ref{sec:combidentity} and the \ref{sec:appendix}, we will give several identities, some symmetric and others not.
+In Section \ref{sec:combidentity} and the Appendix, we will give several identities, some symmetric and others not.

-Let us outline our article. we will introduce notation in Section \ref{sec:notation} and review and reorganize Lawrence's method in Section \ref{sec:reviewLawrence}.
+Let us outline our article.
+We will introduce notation in Section \ref{sec:notation}, and review and reorganize Lawrence's formula and explain our $\epsilon$-perturbation method in Section \ref{sec:reviewLawrence}.
 The statements of main theorems and proofs will be given in Section \ref{sec:mainproof}.
 Several concrete examples will be presented with more explicit expressions in Section \ref{sec:concereteexample}.
-In the final Section \ref{sec:combidentity}, we will derive a family of combinatorial identities through the volume of clipped hypercubes.
+In the final Section \ref{sec:combidentity}, we will derive a family of combinatorial identities using the volume of clipped hypercubes.